Home » Blog » Banana Bread (No Baking Soda)

 Baking powder and baking soda are both leavening (raising) agents used in baking to help dough and batter rise.
 While they may seem similar, they have some key differences:

 1. Baking soda, also known as sodium bicarbonate, is a single ingredient.
-It is alkaline in nature and needs some acid like fruit juice, vinegar, lemon juice, or buttermilk, to react and create carbon dioxide gas.
+It is alkaline in nature and needs some acid, like fruit juice, vinegar, lemon juice, or buttermilk, to react and create carbon dioxide gas.
 This gas expands during baking, causing the dough or batter to rise.
 On its own, it can taste soapy or bitter.
-Adding acid neutralizes the soapy taste as well.
+Adding acid also neutralizes the soapy taste.

 2. Baking powder is a mixture of baking soda, an acid (usually cream of tartar), and a moisture-absorbing ingredient (such as cornstarch).
 When added to a dough or batter, it needs no other activating ingredient, as it is formulated to be ready to use.